This Coconut Shrimp Recipe has a fun twist with Lemon Marmalade Dipping Sauce! It is so easy and delicious and has a tropical flair!

 - Mix the coconut, panko and spices in a small bowl.

-- Mix your eggs with milk or non dairy milk.
+- Mix your eggs with coconut milk, any milk will work.
 Add pepper.
 Whisk.

 - Add about 1/2 c. flour to another bowl.

-Make sure your oil is screaming hot, 365°F, so the shrimp cook quickly and do not overcook!
-When the shrimp are a nice golden brown, flip to the other side.
-The “Pigtail Food Flipper” from Jaccard is great for flipping shrimp without loosing the coating!
+- Make sure your oil is screaming hot, 365°F, so the shrimp cook quickly and do not overcook

 Look at how crispy and delicious that looks!